kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 ## Questions 1-10

 ### Q1
-A 21-year-old footballer presents to A&E with a stabbing pain above his right knee joint.
-He states the pain came on suddenly while he was sprinting.
-On examination he is unable to extend the leg and he walks with a limp.
-There is suprapatellar swelling and an absent knee jerk.

-What is the Likely diagnosis?
+A 21-year-old footballer presents to A&E with a _stabbing pain_ above his right _knee joint_.
+He states the pain _came on suddenly_ while he was sprinting.
+On examination, he is _unable to extend the leg_ and he _walks with a limp_.
+There is _suprapatellar swelling_ and an _absent knee jerk_.
+What is the likely diagnosis?

     A. Fratire of patella
     B. Injury to posterior cruciate ligament (PCA)
     C. Tear of adductor magnus muscle
     D. Tear of biceps femoris muscle
     E. Tear of quadriceps tendone

 #### Answer: E. Tear of quadriceps tendon - **TRUE**
+- ?
+- ?
+- ?

 ### Q2
 During strenuous exercise, what else occurs besides tachycardia?